davidthings/mocad/README.md

 Mocad is alpha code.
 It is being developed for use in several small projects, so will likely improve over time.

 Issues and feedback are encouraged.
-Does this make sense?
+Does this project make sense?
+Is the naming OK?
 Are there critical gaps in the documentation?
+Could some of the internal math be more efficient?

 Pull Requests are welcome, although adherence to file and part conventions outlined in the Reference is requested.